 The flood layer on our map over Port Macquarie: official mapped flood extent across the Hastings floodplain, checkable for any address.

 The part we are most deliberate about is provenance.
-Every response carries an official_layer flag with one of three values: hit (an official overlay covers this address), checked_no_hit (we queried the official layer and the address is clear), or none (no official layer exists for this state, so the score rests on terrain and proximity alone).
+Every response carries an official_layer flag with one of four values: hit (an official overlay or evidence control covers this address), checked_no_hit (a statewide severity-bearing layer was checked and the address is not covered), checked_partial_coverage (the official mapping for that state does not reach everywhere, so a miss does not clear the address), or none (no official layer exists for this state, so the score rests on terrain and proximity alone).
+For a PlanSA Flooding Evidence Required hit, official_layer_note says that the contribution is unknown and neutral and that site-specific evidence is still required.
 A flood score without its provenance is dangerous, so we state it every time.

 In practice, a typical clear result looks like 78, Low Risk, with the official overlay checked and not hit.
 Scores of 70 and above read as Low Risk, 90 and above as Very Low, with Moderate, High and Very High below that.